-The International Secretariat's assessment below considers whether the corrective actions have been sufficiently addressed.
-The assessments are based on minutes of the CMPE meetings from February 2017 to June 2018, the 2015-2016 EITI Report, the 2016 and 2017 APRs, the updated 2016-2018 work plan, the Complementary Report, the "Product 1: Plan and Work Schedule" as an Independent Administrator's deliverable of the Contract no. 0055-2017-MEM/OGA between the CMPE and the Independent Administrator to perform the 2015-2016 EITI Report dated on 8 November 2017, the clarifications and publicly available data included in the Comments from the MSG, e-mail correspondence, and stakeholder consultations (inperson and via skype).
+The Secretariat's assessment below considers whether the corrective actions have been sufficiently addressed.
+The assessments are based on minutes of the CMPE meetings from February 2017 to June 2018, the 2015-2016 EITI Report, the 2016 and 2017 APRs, the updated 2016-2018 work plan, the Complementary Report, the "Product 1: Plan and Work Schedule" as an Independent Administrator's deliverable of the Contract no. 0055-2017-MEM/OGA between the CMPE and the Independent Administrator to perform the 2015-2016 EITI Report dated on 8 November 2017, e-mail correspondences, and stakeholder consultations (in-person and via skype).